baoshan/fairy/README.md

 [Message Groups]: http://activemq.apache.org/message-groups.html

-But, unkile **message groups**, **Fairy** doesn't always route tasks of a group to a same worker, which can lead to unwanted waiting time when:
+But, unlike **message groups**, **Fairy** doesn't always route tasks of a group to a same worker, which will introduce unwanted waiting time when:

   1. Tasks of group `X` and `Y` are appointed to worker `A`.
   2. Worker `A` is processing tasks of group `X` **sequentially**.